La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Internal terms

-Using **be**, you can attach not only the default places of verbs but also terms:
+Using **be**, you can fill in not only slots of relations but also add modal terms:

 > **le xatra be de'i li vo cu se mrilu de'i li ze**
 > _This letter, dated the 4th, is mailed on the 7th_